-- e\type Identifies the object file type.
-There are no processor-specific file types currently defined for PA-RISC. - e\machine Identifies the target machine on which the object file is designed to run.
-For PA-RISC, this field will have a value assigned by SCO.
-The following table shows the value currently defined for PA-RISC.
+- e_ident identifies the object file as an ELF file, and provides machinedependent data.
+Table 1 lists the values of the El_CLASS field, and Table 2 lists the values of the El_DATA field that are used for PA-RISC. - e_type identifies the object file type.
+There are no processor-specific file types currently defined for PA-RISC. - e_machine identifies the target machine on which the object file is designed to run.
+The value 15 has been assigned by SCO for the PA-RISC architecture, as shown in Table 3.